holgerhennig/machine-learning-IFC/README.md

 ## Step 4: Machine learning (python)
 A machine learning script in python is provided in this repository, which may server as a starting point for your high-content image data analysis and exploration.

-To test the script: The script uses a RandomForests and NaiveBayes classifier to predict the cell cycle phase of the Jurkat cells.
-It also performs feature selection, i.e., ranks the most important/informative features.
-The results are in the machine learning output directory.
-To replicate the machine learning results use the FULL example data in Step3_AllData as input.

 ## Examples & Tutorial